 Best places to eat and drink in Majorca

 With Roman and African influences as well as its traditional Spanish roots, food in Majorca can be really interesting.
-Obviously, you’ll enjoy great, and very fresh, seafood, as well as local produce such as almonds, and you’ll have to try at least one paella, which the island is famous for.
+Obviously, you’ll enjoy great, and very fresh, seafood whilst on a luxury villa holiday here, as well as local produce such as almonds, and you’ll have to try at least one paella, which the island is famous for.
 There’s hot debate among the restaurants about the best recipes and methods.
 Best try them all perhaps?!

 For tapas nothing like anything you’ll see in the UK, head to Como en Casa in Alcudia.
 For a real gastronomic experience try the very modern and impressive Es Moli d’En Bou in Sa Coma, owned by Michelin-starred chef Tomeu Caldentey.
-It has a brilliant tasting menu and is considered to be one of Spain’s top restaurants.
+It has a brilliant tasting menu and is considered to be one of Spain’s top restaurants, a must try for an evening dining out of your luxury villa.

 Best time to visit Majorca

 Spring is a treat, when the blossom and other flora and fauna are at their best.
-July and August can get very hot but if high temperatures and lazing by a pool are what you want you’ll love it.
+July and August can get very hot but if high temperatures and lazing by the pool of your luxury villa are what you want you’ll love it.
 Temperatures drop a bit in September and October so that can be a really pleasant time to go as well.

 What we love about Majorca